MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/getting-started-simple-widget.md

 ---
 # Walkthrough: Get started with building a simple communication widget

-In this tutorial we will demonstrate how to build a simple *Hello World!* communication widget that can be hosted on Dynamics 365 Channel Integration Framework.
+In this tutorial, we demonstrate how to build a simple *Hello World!* communication widget that can be hosted on Dynamics 365 Channel Integration Framework.

 ## Prerequisites